zhyifei/docs.zh-cn/docs/framework/windows-workflow-foundation/how-to-create-and-run-a-long-running-workflow.md

         If InvokeRequired Then
             BeginInvoke(New GameOverDelegate(AddressOf GameOver))
         Else
-            'Remove this instance from the InstanceId combo box.
+            ' Remove this instance from the InstanceId combo box.
             InstanceId.Items.Remove(InstanceId.SelectedItem)
             InstanceId.SelectedIndex = -1
         End If